PrincetonUniversity/intro_debugging/00_install/local_install_instructions.md

 ### Local Install of Miniconda

 Anaconda is a package and environment manager commonly used for python.
 However, it is very large and has lot of packages not necessary for this workshop.
-If you have Anaconda installed already please skip this step.
+If you have Anaconda installed already skip this step.

 Otherwise, follow the steps in the link below to install miniconda a smaller lighweight install with just necessary packages.